GIDSOpenStandaarden/GIDS-HTI-Protocol/HTI.md

 ### Semantic roles and responsibilities
 As the HTI:core specification exists of three parts, these parts each have different roles and responsibilities.
 These are:
  * The ① FHIR task object **MUST** only contain information about the functional task, the definition of the task, and the people involved.
- * The ② JWT message **MUST** only contain information about the sending system, the recipient system and the message itself.
+ * The ② JWT message **MUST** only contain information about the sending system, the launching user, the recipient system and the message itself.
  * The ③ exchange of the message **MUST NOT** contain any information that falls in the categories defined by ① and ②.
 For example, it is not allowed to refer to a treatment by encoding one in the launch URL.
 The diagram below summarizes these concepts.